Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Introduction

 In the process of scaling deep learning, training cost grows not only with the number of parameters and data\citep{hoffmann2022training}, but also because hyperparameter tuning is expensive and remains largely experience-driven in practice\citep{cohen2021gradient, hayou2023width,tuningplaybookgithub,kalra2024warmup}.
 Hyperparameters, including learning rate, regularization, initialization, etc., often require repeated trials at the target scale.
 Nowadays, this step has become a non-negligible computational and engineering bottleneck.
 Recently, an important idea is ``tuning'' on a smaller proxy model and transfer.
 Under a suitable parameterization, one can identify effective hyperparameters on a small model and transfer them zero-shot to the large one, which significantly reduces the overall tuning cost.

 The key to this paradigm is to find a parameterization under which training dynamics remain comparable as the model scale changes. \citet{yang2021tuning} showed that Maximal Update Parametrization, denoted $\mu$P, aligns update scales under width scaling, motivating the zero-shot hyperparameter transfer paradigm $\mu$Transfer, where one tunes on a narrow model and transfers to a wider one.
 However, changing depth introduces more complex scaling effects than those from width scaling.
 Even in sequential networks like ReLU MLPs, existing analysis suggests that the $\mu$P maximal-update learning rate depends on depth $L$ and scales as $L^{-3/2}$ \citep{jelassi2023depth}.
 Modern high-performance models have more complex connection patterns such as spatial convolution and weight sharing in CNNs, residual connections in ResNets, attention modules and residual branches in Transformers.
-For these models, a unified depth scaling law supporting hyperparameter prediction and transferring is still missing.
-Without such a law, changing depth still requires costly re-tuning.
+For these models, a unified depthwise learning-rate scale is still missing.
+Without such a scale, changing depth still requires costly learning-rate re-tuning.

-Unlike recurrent architectures such as RNNs \citep{elman1990finding,werbos2002backpropagation} and LSTMs \citep{hochreiter1997lstm,cho2014learning}, these models are non-recurrent.
+Unlike recurrent architectures such as RNNs \citep{elman1990finding,werbos2002backpropagation}, LSTMs \citep{hochreiter1997lstm} and GRU \citep{cho2014learning}, these models are non-recurrent.
 They can be viewed as feedforward computation graphs with multiple parallel paths and branch aggregation.
 This multi-path view is especially explicit in residual networks \citep{he2016deep,veit2016residual} and recent work has shown cross-depth transfer in specific settings.
-For example, \citet{bordelon2025deep} combine a $1/\sqrt{\text{depth}}$ residual-branch scaling with $\mu$P, enabling hyperparameter transfer across both width and depth in convolutional ResNets and Vision Transformers(ViTs).
+For example, \citet{bordelon2024depthwise} combine a $1/\sqrt{\text{depth}}$ residual-branch scaling with $\mu$P, enabling hyperparameter transfer across both width and depth in convolutional ResNets and Vision Transformers(ViTs).
 Meanwhile, \citet{yang2023feature} propose Depth-$\mu$P and further points out that existing infinite-depth analyses would face new challenges when the block structure is deeper, for example, in Transformers \citep{vaswani2017attention,wang2019learning}.
 Thus, the main idea of this paper is to develop a unified vision of depth scaling for non-recurrent structures.